avaneev/prvhash/README.md

 Moreover, this also opens up a notion of "infinite frequency", and thus "infinite energy".

+The mathematics offers an interesting understanding.
+Take in your mind a moment before the Big Bang.
+Did mathematical rules exist at that moment?
+Of course, they did, otherwise there would be no Big Band.
+The span of existence of mathematical rules cannot be estimated, so it safe to assume they existed for an eternity.
+On top of that, PRVHASH practically proves that entropy can self-start from zero-state or "nothing", if mathematical rules exist prior to that.

 I, as the author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
 Historically, cryptography was based on a concept of permutations, mixed with some sort of